Contact details:

 Nonprofits should evaluate D&O along with general liability, property, cyber, fiduciary liability, and other coverages.
 For related planning, read our nonprofit insurance guide.

-Florida Businesses with Local Risk Factors
+Florida Businesses and Unique Local Risks

 Florida businesses face a mix of regulatory, litigation, real estate, weather, employment, and economic pressures.
 A leadership decision made during a hurricane disruption, property insurance renewal problem, financing challenge, or market shift can be second-guessed later.
 D&O coverage helps protect leaders from the legal costs of defending those decisions when covered claims arise.